 You can find the story behind four of my very favourite albums of all – Screamadelica by Primal Scream, Foxbase Alpha by Saint Etienne, Loveless by My Bloody Valentine and Badwagonesque by Teenage Fanclub – in Higher Than The Sun, available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
-I promise not to use the money to buy an additional copy of Tarantula.
+I promise not to use it to fund the purchase of an additional copy of Tarantula.

 You can find out what The Beatles had to say about The Move’s live performance style – albeit on BBC2’s Colour Me Pop rather than on Something Else By The Move – in Did You Watch The BBC2 Thing? here.